Load Balancers

 private servers: string[];

-private current = 0;
+private index = 0;

 getNextServer(): string {

-const server = this.servers[this.current];
+const server = this.servers[this.index];

-this.current = (this.current + 1) % this.servers.length;
+this.index = (this.index + 1) % this.servers.length;

 return server;